AdrianR13a/Self-Projects/README.md

 # Self-Projects
-Projects I found online or completed on my own
+Projects where i found interest and wanted to complete to learn and gain experience